networkRob/eos-sdk-bfd-mon/README.md

 ### EOS SDK BFD Monitor
+There are 2 versions of this sdk agent.
+One written in Python, and the other in c++.
+Below are their current status:
+1. Python: BfdMon [stable]
+2. C++: BfdMon.cpp [not full-featured/WIP]
+    Missing Features:
+    - Ability to write status changes to syslog
+    - Regex to verify IP addresses and interface names

 #### verson 1.4
 This will create an EOS agent to monitor BFD status changes.
 As of this moment, when a BFD session status changes, it will create a switch SYSLOG message.
 This can be modified further to create a SNMP Trap message to a remote syslog server.